© Crown copyright 2021

 This publication is available at https://www.gov.uk/government/publications/marriage-registration-guidance-for-authorised-persons/marriage-registration-guidance

-One year after a building has been registered for the solemnisation of marriages, the trustees or governing body can appoint an authorised person to register marriages in a set of marriage registers that will be issued for the building.
+One year after a building has been registered for the solemnisation of marriages, the trustees or governing body can appoint an authorised person to attend marriages and sign the marriage schedule without the need for a registrar from the register office to attend.

 The appointment is made by 2 trustees or members of the governing body of the registered building completing a certificate of appointment form.
 Further information on this process can be found in the guidance document.
 The form should be returned to the General Register Office as the appointment has to be recorded by the Registrar General before the authorised person can commence their duties.